zeromod/jekyll-theme-chirpy/_drafts/killing-alt-tab.md

 ### The Solution

+One of the popular solution is [Tiling window manager](https://en.wikipedia.org/wiki/Tiling_window_manager), a tool which arranges windows in you're workspace automatically.
+But it will take time to get used to it and needs practice.

-Solutions to this problem is actually simpler than it looks, with these great tools
+Another solutions to this problem is actually simpler than it looks, with these great tools

 - [AutoKey](https://github.com/autokey/autokey) for Linux based systems.
 - [AutoHotKey](https://github.com/AutoHotkey/AutoHotkey) for Microsoft Windows.